Requirements for joining the BNIX

 Traffic for link-local protocols shall not be forwarded to BNIX ports.
 Link-local protocols include, but are not limited to, the following list:

-The following link-local protocols are exceptions and are allowed:
+The following link-local protocols are exceptions and are allowed (but rate limited):

 BFD (Bidirectional Forwarding Detection)